 After the initial screening of candidate applications based on cover letters and CVs, you may be contacted by HR for a video assessment.
 As part of this, you will learn more about the role from PHC Data Science team members and you will respond to questions about your experience and your motivation for the StarTrack programme.
 Your responses will be recorded.
 Candidates selected after the video assessment will be invited to attend the assessment centre day that takes place in Basel.
 You will have the opportunity to meet people in the PHC Data Science team and your current skills and your potential within PHC Data Science will be evaluated throughout the day.
-Successful candidates will be notified by late September for a start date in the first half of 2020.

 How is the StarTrack programme structured?

 The StarTrack programme is a two-year rotational, structured programme in PHC Data Science to help early-in-career individuals gain hands-on experience in Roche Pharma.
 You will be supported throughout your fellowship by your core team, including your programme manager, project mentors and buddy.
 The programme is built around six proficiency themes: 1) strategic competence, 2) research processes, 3) hands-on analytics, 4) communication and presentation, 5) pharma basics and 6) career development.
 To develop the six proficiencies, you will work on a minimum of four different projects (spanning approximately six months each) over the two years of the programme.
 The StarTrack Fellowship is a personalised programme.
 This means that the projects you will be working on are selected based on your research background, potential and personal interests, and they can also be co-developed with your manager.

 In which therapeutic areas will I work as a StarTrack fellow?

 Our projects span multiple therapeutic areas, including neuroscience, oncology, immunology and ophthalmology.

 What is a typical project assigned to a StarTrack fellow?